446f6e6e79/Parallel-EM-Clustering/README.md

 ./bin/EM_sequential -i data/raw/em_dataset.csv -m data/raw/em_metadata.txt -d data/algorithm_results/debug.csv -t 0.001
 ```
 The debug file will contain, for each iteration, the current parameters of the GMM and the clustering assignments for each data point.
 Those can be used to visualize the clustering process of the algorithm over time.
+This script supports both 2D and 3D visualizations.

 <p align="center">
   <img src="docs/media/em_progress.gif" alt="EM clustering progression" width="500" />